 I talk a lot about intrusive thoughts on this site, particularly how they pertain to relationship anxiety.
 I see thoughts as the flares from the Self brilliantly designed to attract our attention so that we can learn to turn inward and attend, possibly for the first time in our lives, to our inner realms with love, compassion, and healthy attention.
 The thoughts are not punishment for wrongdoing or evidence of unworthiness.
 On the contrary, someone prone to intrusive thoughts is almost always on the sensitive-anxious-creative spectrum, which means among the most compassionate, gentle, soft-hearted people on the planet.
 When we learn to work effectively with these thoughts, we’re well on our way to recovery.

 Why would we indulge in intrusive pain if it doesn’t serve us?
-Just like intrusive thoughts, intrusive pain can become a habit, an addiction, in fact, that protects us from delving into what’s truly needed.
-We can use pain just as we use thoughts: to avoid taking responsibility for our well-being, which means taking action on our own behalf instead of waiting for someone to do it for us.
+Just like intrusive thoughts, intrusive pain can become a habit that protects us from delving into what’s truly needed.
+We can use pain/shame just as we use thoughts: to avoid taking responsibility for our well-being, which means taking action on our own behalf instead of waiting for someone to do it for us.
 When we’re absorbed in intrusive pain, we avoid asking, “What’s underneath?
 What’s truly needed in this moment?”
 Just like intrusive thoughts, it’s a defense mechanism the protects us from facing ourselves with vulnerability, honesty, and courage.

 I’ll give a composite example from my practice to show you how this works in reality:

-If indulging in intrusive pain is ultimately an act of addiction that serves as a protective barrier against a deeper need or pain, we must ask the question: What are they avoiding?
+If indulging in intrusive pain is ultimately an act of addiction that serves as a protective barrier against a deeper need, we must ask the question: What am I avoiding?
 It varies from woman to woman, of course (and this applies directly to those suffering from relationship anxiety as well), but the most common place to avoid is taking full responsibility for filling the well of Self.
 The belief that getting pregnant or having a baby or leaving one’s partner in search of one who won’t trigger anxiety will provide the eternal elixir for a joyous and fulfilled life fuels the indulgent pain and prevents people in this situation from attending to the empty spaces in their life and igniting their own creativity.
 Intrusive pain may also be protecting against feeling the groundlessness, uncertainty, grief, heartbreak, fear disappointment, and frustration that comes from trying to conceive month after month – not from a shame-based place but from the rawness of being human.

 So we must, if we’re going to spiral deeper into healing realms, learn to discern between unhealthy pain and a beautiful cry.
-This element of gentle discernment is where the inner Father comes into the picture.
-The inner Father is the healthy, masculine part of us that can say, “I’ve held you through your tears and now it’s time to get up and take action.
+This element of gentle discernment is where the inner masculine enters the picture.
+This is the healthy part of us that can say, “I’ve held you through your tears and now it’s time to get up and take action.
 Let’s shovel some snow, rake some leaves, go for a brisk walk.
 Let’s think about how we can channel this energy in healthy and productive ways that, at this point, shift us out of the indulgent, intrusive pain so that we can re-enter the world.”
 This is very different from the mainstream message around pain that says, “Get over it.”
 This is the voice that has allowed for healthy expression of sadness and knows when it’s time to access a different energy.
 If feeling the pain is the inhale, moving out of it is the exhale.
 Both are necessary for inner wellness and emotional balance.